savantly-net/franchise-manager/docs/development.md

 The UI will now be exposed on port 3001 on the host system.
 This does not effect the port that the container is exposing inside the docker network.
 [http://localhost:3001](http://localhost:3001)

+You may also create a `.env` file in the root of the project, to have the script automatically source the variables.

+On some systems, you may need to modify the `SPROUT_API_URL` to use the docker host IP.
+You may find this using `ifconfig` or similar tool.

 ## Continuous UI development
-When working on the UI, first start the dev environment using `./scripts/dev.sh`
+When working on the UI, first start the dev environment using the previous instruction
 To modify the UI components, edit the files in [./module/src/plugin](../module/src/plugin)
 You may want to continuously build the plugin/front-end code.
 Open another terminal and run these commands while the development environment is running.